Education: Georgia Southern College (B.S., 1980); University of Georgia (J.D., 1983).

-Practice Areas: Plaintiffs Personal Injury, Medical Negligence, Defective Products, Truck Accidents, Unsafe Premises, Business Litigation
+Practice Areas: Plaintiffs’ Personal Injury, Medical Negligence, Defective Products, Truck Accidents, Unsafe Premises

 A native of Cordele, Georgia, Jim graduated from Crisp County High School and then attended Georgia Southern University on a baseball scholarship.
 In 1978, he was drafted into the professional ranks by the Atlanta Braves.
 After a minor league stint, Jim attended the University of Georgia Law School, graduating in 1983.

 Until recently, Jim was a professional baseball scout for the St. Louis Cardinals.
 Before his scouting years, he was active as an amateur coach.
 He received the Honor Award from the American Baseball Coaches Association for contributions to amateur baseball.
-He has been married since 1983 to the former Lynn Bridges.
-Their son Walker is a CPA in Portland, Maine.
-Their son Charles is a lawyer at Hunton & Williams in Richmond, Virginia, and their daughter Mary attends law school at the University of Georgia.
-Jim enjoys all outdoor activities, such as fishing, hunting, golf, hiking and running.
+Jim and his wife have three children and three grandchildren.
+In his free time, Jim enjoys all types of outdoor activities, especially fishing, hiking, and golfing.
 He is a trustee of the Georgia Southern University Foundation.

 – A high school champion runner who had a below the knee amputation as a result of alleged physician malpractice (but later became a Paralympic sprint world champion)